 B’nai Brith Canada is excited to celebrate the monumental 50th anniversary of the Jewish cooking bible, Second Helpings, Please! with a gala event like no other.

-On Wednesday, November 21st at the state-of-the-art Universal Eventspace, leading chefs will come together for Second Helpings…Encore!, to celebrate one of the most popular and long-standing cookbooks spanning generations.
+On Wednesday, Nov.
+21 at the state-of-the-art Universal Eventspace in Vaughan, Ont., leading chefs will come together for Second Helpings…Encore!, to celebrate one of the most popular and long-standing cookbooks spanning generations.

 During this delectable night of food and drink, the evening will feature a chef-curated 8-course tasting menu with wine pairings, inspired by some of the original favourites from Second Helpings, Please!
 Prepared in an open kitchen ‘stadium’, while cookbook editor Norene Gilletz moderates the flurry of activity, this fabulous evening is set to be every foodie’s dream come true.